rife2/rife2/README.md

 RIFE2 has features that after 20 years still can't be found elsewhere:
-web continuations, bidirectional template engine, bean-centric metadata system, full-stack without dependencies, metadata-driven SQL builders, content management framework, full localization support, resource abstraction, cron-like scheduler.
+web continuations, bidirectional template engine, bean-centric metadata system, full-stack without dependencies, metadata-driven SQL builders, content management framework, full localization support, resource abstraction, persisted cron-like scheduler.

 Most of these features have stood the test of time and after 20 years still prove to be great choices for web application development.
 RIFE2 has learned